Kutno: 1945–1989

-Cultural institutions resumed activity during first years after the liberation.
+Cultural institutions resumed activity during first years after the war.
 Firstly, posts that had existed before 1939 were reopened.
 In June 1945 the Kutno District Public Library was opened.
-Thanks to donations by the public and the regaining of books that had been kept during the War, the library's collection grew rapidly.
+Thanks to donations by the public and the regaining of books that had been kept during the war, the library's collection grew rapidly.
 The public library was and still is fulfilling its important role in broadening culture.

+The Polish anti-communist resistance was active in Kutno, including the nationwide Home Army and the local Mściwy Jastrząb (Vengeful Hawk) youth organization.

 Because of developed railway and road trails, Kutno has been attractive for investors.
 Among the many branches of industry in Kutno, the most important was the electronics industry.
 In 1957 Radio Components Company Miflex opened, and would eventually employ over three thousand people.
 The Company is one of the important distributors of capacitors, anti-interference filters.
 At the Marshal Piłsudski square Polish – Soviet brotherhood was constructed, depicting two persons: Red Army soldier and People's Army of Poland soldier shaking hands with each other.
-After the monument had been constructed incidents such as vandalism and defacing it with paint by local high school students occurred.
-They were part of the group called "Bloody Hawk" ("Krwawy Jastrząb").
+After the monument had been constructed incidents such as vandalism and defacing it with paint by local high school students, members of the Mściwy Jastrząb organization, occurred.

 In 1968 Kazimierz Jóźwiak, who was a choreographer and manager as well as director of the Kutno House of Culture founded the "Song and Dance of Kutno`s Land Band" ("Zespół Pieśni i Tańca Ziemi Kutnowskiej").
 In 1971, the former Town Hall at the Marshal Piłsudski square Kutno Regional Museum was reopened.
 In 1975, the city was adjoined to the Płock Voivodeship and would remain so for the next 23 years.
 Annually, since September 1975, the Kutno Rose Festival takes place at the Kutno House of Culture, which has long been a center of cultural events in Kutno.